 Two day tour in Bohuslän

-A journey which includes a female gold digger’s life’s work, a rhododendron paradise and a dream garden experience.
+A trip that includes a female gold digger’s life’s work, a rural paradise and dreamy garden experiences

 Alaskaträdgården, Nord-Långö, 452 90 Strömstad